Dion Fortune's "Mystical Meditations on the Collects"

 The fifth stage asks for the compassion and blessing of the god or goddess thus invoked

 We might for example invoke Athene, focus on her aspect of wisdom and ask for her help in understanding an aspect of esoteric teaching.
 Our goal is to reach a greater knowledge of ourselves and increased clarity as to the choices we should make in the challenges that face us.
 Holding this in mind, we invoke Athene and attune our minds to her wisdom.

 N.B.
 The time and tradition in which these Collects were written means that they use only the term 'God' in reference to the Deity.
 Readers may of course wish to substitute alternatives such as Goddess, Deity, Divinity or Spirit.

 01 Thought for the week beginning 5th January 2020: The Epiphany

 Keynote: Seeing with the eyes of the spirit

 The word 'Epiphany' is often used nowadays, and it is worth bringing to mind its original meaning of "a sudden perception of the essential nature or meaning of something; an illuminating discovery or realisation; an intuitive grasp of reality through something apparently simple."

-As Dion Fortune reminds us in her commentary on this Collect, the Wise Men in whose name we celebrate 'The Epiphany' on 6th January saw much that others did not see, such as the real meaning of the star over Bethlehem, and the spiritual and universal significance of the tiny babe in the stable..
+As Dion Fortune reminds us in her commentary on this Collect, the Wise Men in whose name we celebrate 'The Epiphany' saw much that others at that time did not see, such as the symbolism of the the star in the East and the spiritual and universal significance of the new-born babe in the stable.

-This Collect invokes for the ability to see beyond the outer form and discern what lies behind it; the qualities and spiritual energies that ensoul it, its real meaning, its real significance for our present lives and for the future.
+This Collect invokes for the ability to see beyond the outer form and to discern what lies behind it; to attune ourselves to the qualities and spiritual energies that ensoul it and indicate its significance for our present lives and for the future.

 Developing this perception can take a lifetime of trying, but we can make a start simply by wanting to do it.
 And it makes the perfect New Year's Resolution.